venuskws/contacts-management-system/README.md

 # contacts-management-system

 This is the term assignment of our first-semester C programming course.
-I uploaded this as a demonstration of what I have been able to achieve through my study program.
+I uploaded this as a demonstration of what I have achieved through my study program.
 A contacts management system allows for the CRUD operations on a list of contacts.

 a2ms4.c was provided by the professors to test our code.